igorhaf/elevate-admin/docs/en/content-layout.md

 # Page content

-The layout usage of `laravel-admin` can be found in the `index()` method of the home page's layout file [HomeController.php](https://github.com/z-song/laravel-admin/blob/master/src/Console/stubs/HomeController.stub).
+The layout usage of `elevate-admin` can be found in the `index()` method of the home page's layout file [HomeController.php](https://github.com/z-song/elevate-admin/blob/master/src/Console/stubs/HomeController.stub).

 The `Igorhaf\Admin\Layout\Content` class is used to implement the layout of the content area.
 The `Content::body ($element)` method is used to add page content: